Skip links

 Contact A Las Vegas Underage DUI Attorney Today

 If you or your child has been arrested for an underage DUI in Las Vegas, help is available.
 The Spartacus Law Firm has been recognized as a top-ranked DUI law firm and we promise to fight to make sure that your rights are protected.
 An underage DUI charge in Nevada can spell trouble for a young person’s future if not handled correctly.
-Contact us today for a free consultation and to begin planning your defense.
+Contact us today for a consultation and to begin planning your defense.

 HOME